REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     *   For an overview of the requirements for individual assurance levels, please refer to the AAF documentation at [http://www.aaf.edu.au/technical/levels-of-assurance/](http://www.aaf.edu.au/technical/levels-of-assurance/)
     *   For detailed information on the requirements, please refer to the [NIST SP 800-63-1\* standard](http://csrc.nist.gov/publications/nistpubs/800-63-1/SP-800-63-1.pdf)

+        > **Note**
-        As the federation is moving to centralized management of Levels-Of-Assurance, it is recommend to at this moment only define the attribute as a static attribute releasing the floor-of-trust values.
+        > As the federation is moving to centralized management of Levels-Of-Assurance, it is recommend to at this moment only define the attribute as a static attribute releasing the floor-of-trust values.
 Please see the notes on [configuring eduPersonAssurance as a static attribute](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815538813/Installing+a+Shibboleth+3.x+IdP#InstallingaShibboleth3.xIdP-eduPersonAssurance) further below in this document.

 # Preliminaries